Demote a Domain Controller

 samba-tool domain tombstones expunge --tombstone-lifetime=0

-In bothe cases, unless you are demoting to upgrade and then re-join again with same name (for example after upgrading samba to newer version), you may want to go trough DNS tree (easier using DNS tool from Windows RSAT) and search for and delete old entries of the demoted DC.
+In both cases — unless you are demoting to upgrade and then re-join again with the same name (for example after upgrading Samba to a newer version) — you may want to go through the DNS tree (easier using the DNS tool from Windows RSAT) and search for and delete old entries of the demoted DC.